Vioshim/V-Bot3/src/cogs/README.md

 <p>

-> An implementation of a Proxy system, which allows users to use their characters by replacing their PFP through webhook messages as long as the regex matches..
+> An implementation of a Proxy system, which allows users to use their characters by replacing their PFP through webhook messages as long as the regex matches.

 </p>